Ka’hosadi Shasta Peoples of Oregon and California

 Chief John was one of the men at Table Rock Reservation to talk to his people about the abuses suffered on his people, and in 1855 one further attack on the village at Bear Creek in the Rogue Valley became the last straw.
 Chief John gathered his supporters, several bands of Athapaskan (Chasta Costa), Shasta, Takelma, and Cow Creek Umpqua peoples, to leave the reservation and fight for the return of their lands.
 These tribes had ceded these lands to the United States through three treaties in 1853 and 1854 (Rogue River, Chasta, and Cow Creek Umpqua). these treaties became ratified by Congress and they directly stated that there will be peace between the Indians and the Americans.
 The tribes on their part appeared to be following their agreements int he treaties and there are no recorded outbreaks of violence connected to them for about a year.
 There were some thefts and some travel off of the reservation to acquire foods, but the tribes lived on the reservation in relative peace.

-After the Bear Creek Village was decimated by American militia, Chief John and his followed left the reservation a fought a series of battles through the Siskyou mountains, attacking any American settlement in their path, killing men, women, and children.
-I suggest here that the Rogue River Confederacy wanted to take back their land, assuming that the Americans had broached the treaties through the attacks and through the inaction of federal agents to hold the American perpetrators accountable.
+After the Bear Creek Village was decimated by American militia (possibly from California), Chief John and his followers left the reservation a fought a series of battles through the Siskiyou Mountains, attacking any White settlements in their path, killing men, women, and children.
+I suggest here that the Rogue River Confederacy wanted to take back their land, they assumed that the Americans had broached the treaties through the attacks on their village and other incidents, and through the inaction of federal agents to hold the American perpetrators accountable.
 There was clearly an unequal system of justice in place, and this frontier area was not at all under the rule of law.
+The US regular Military in California and Oregon was under the supervision of General Wool, in Benicia, CA, and his policy was to protect the Natives when they could but only within their forts, he would not order federal troops to help or hinder the domestic militia or settlers.
+(Se the M234 Microfilm set for California to read letters from and to military officers during this period.)

-Chief John and his people were defeated in July of 1856 and were sent to the Coast Reservation to live.
-John moves in 1857 to the Siletz Valley and he becomes a leader to many at the reservation.
-He is known to have spoken publically to his people about their poor treatment on the reservation and telling them all that they should leave and return to their homes in southwestern Oregon.
-He is arrested and with his son, imprisoned at The Presidio in San Francisco for several years, in around 1862 he is released and returns to Oregon, to the home of his daughter, at the Grand Ronde Reservation.
-There he remains until his passing, known by many as Tyee John.
+Chief John and his people were defeated in May 28, 1856, and his forces surrender at Fort Orford by July 1856.
+They were sent to the Coast Reservation to live in three removals (2 by schooner through Portland to Grand Ronde, and one overland walking up the coast to the Coast reservation).
+The tribes who had joined Chief John were first situated on the coast to encampments between Salmon River and the Yaquina River (Lincoln City to Newport) while waiting for the Siletz agency to be constructed.
+Chief John moves in 1857 to the Siletz Valley and he becomes a leader to many at the Coast Reservation.
+He is known to have spoken publicly to his people about their poor treatment on the reservation and telling them all that they should leave and return to their homes in southwestern Oregon.
+He is arrested and with his son, imprisoned at The Presidio in San Francisco for several years.
+During the schooner voyage to the Presidio he and his son try to violently escape while at sea and fail. (some histories state Alcatraz was his prison, but these are evidently inaccurate.)
+In around 1862 he is released and returns to Oregon, to the home of his daughter, at the Grand Ronde Reservation, after they appealed that he should be released.
+There he remains until his passing, and known by many as Tyee John.

 Chief John (Tecumtum) Principal chief of the Rogue River Confederacy

 Chief John’s original tribe has been debated for years by scholars of Oregon Native History.
 Many have assumed him to be Takelman, the original Rogue River tribe of the Rogue River Valley.
 In numerous accounts, he is addressed as being Rogue River.
 Rogue River identity itself is confusing, as it has been used by many scholars to mean many different concepts.
-The Table Rock Reservation was sometimes called the Rogue River Reservation, and in many government letters tribes are assigned an identity related to which temporary reservation they resisted at.
-Then, after the confederacy formed under Chief John any Natives in than region became known as Rogue River Indians, regardless of their original tribe.
+The Table Rock Reservation was sometimes called the Rogue River Reservation, and in many government letters tribes are assigned an identity related to which temporary reservation they were at.
+After the confederacy formed under Chief John any Natives in than region became known as Rogue River Indians, regardless of their original tribe.
+Even today the tribes in the area use the Term indiscriminately in their publications and documents.
+People identified as Rogue River could be Takelman, Shastan, Athapaskan, or even Cow Creek Umpqua.

 Shasta Chief Sam, part of the Rogue River Confederacy